nobuyuki83/Physics-based_Animation_2021S/doc/submit.md

+## Download the Repository

 If you don't have the local repository in your computer, clone it from the remote repository

 ```bash
 $ git clone https://github.com/PBA-2021S/pba-<username>.git
 ```

-Sync the local repository to the remote repository.
+**Before doing each assignment**, Sync the local repository to the remote repository.

 ```bash
 $ cd pba-<username>   # go to the local repository